awsdocs/aws-elemental-mediapackage-user-guide/doc_source/segtemp-format-media.md

 Enable the `$Time$` variable through the **Segment template format** setting on the DASH endpoint, as described in [Creating a DASH endpoint](endpoints-dash.md)\.
 AWS Elemental MediaPackage takes the following actions:

-1. When AWS Elemental MediaPackage generates the DASH manifest, it uses the `$Time$` variable in the `media` value of the `SegmentTemplate` object, as shown in the following example:
+1. When MediaPackage generates the DASH manifest, it uses the `$Time$` variable in the `media` value of the `SegmentTemplate` object, as shown in the following example:
 **Example**

    ```